jiisoft/jiiframework.ru/docs/guide-en/db-active-record.md

 ## Declaring Active Record Classes <span id="declaring-ar-classes"></span>

-To get started, declare an Active Record class by extending [[Jii.sql.ActiveRecord]].
-Because each Active Record class is associated with a database table, in this class you should override the [[Jii.sql.ActiveRecord.tableName()]] method to specify which table the class is associated with.
+To get started, declare an Active Record class by extending [[Jii.data.ActiveRecord]].
+Because each Active Record class is associated with a database table, in this class you should override the [[Jii.data.ActiveRecord.tableName()]] method to specify which table the class is associated with.

 In the following example, we declare an Active Record class named `app.models.Customer` for the `customer` database table.